Also known as

 This plant has a strong fragrance

 Satureja montana is an attractive perennial and useful culinary herb from the Lamiaceae family.
-Also known by the names Winter Savoury or Winter Savory.
+It commonly called Winter Savoury or Winter Savory.
+This species is grown for its culinary value, as a flavouring for savoury dishes.
+It will produce grey-green leaves and white flowers appearing profusely in late summer.
 With a sharp peppery flavour, it is mainly used in cooked foods, Winter Savoury is especially complimentary to bean dishes.
 For this reason it is known by the name “bohenkraut” in German, translating to "the bean herb."

 A very healthy plant with few growing problems.

 Winter savory makes a great companion plant, working especially well with onions and beans to help repel pests.